Horace Mann Educators (NYSE:HMN) Issues FY 2021 Earnings Guidance

-A number of research analysts recently commented on HMN shares.
-Raymond James initiated coverage on shares of Horace Mann Educators in a research note on Thursday, February 25th.
+Several research firms have issued reports on HMN.
+Raymond James assumed coverage on shares of Horace Mann Educators in a report on Thursday, February 25th.
 They issued a market perform rating on the stock.
-Piper Sandler cut shares of Horace Mann Educators from an overweight rating to a neutral rating and set a $45.00 target price on the stock. in a research note on Wednesday, January 6th.
-Finally, Zacks Investment Research raised shares of Horace Mann Educators from a sell rating to a hold rating in a research report on Wednesday, April 7th.
+Zacks Investment Research raised Horace Mann Educators from a sell rating to a hold rating in a research report on Friday.

 The company also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Wednesday, March 17th were given a $0.31 dividend.
+Investors of record on Wednesday, March 17th were issued a dividend of $0.31 per share.
 This is an increase from Horace Mann Educators’s previous quarterly dividend of $0.30.
-This represents a $1.24 dividend on an annualized basis and a yield of 3.20%.
 The ex-dividend date of this dividend was Tuesday, March 16th.
-Horace Mann Educators’s dividend payout ratio (DPR) is currently 56.36%.
+This represents a $1.24 dividend on an annualized basis and a dividend yield of 3.10%.
+Horace Mann Educators’s payout ratio is 56.36%.

-In related news, CEO Marita Zuraitis sold 3,333 shares of the stock in a transaction dated Thursday, April 15th.
-The stock was sold at an average price of $42.59, for a total transaction of $141,952.47.
-Also, EVP Matthew P. Sharpe sold 987 shares of the firm’s stock in a transaction dated Monday, March 15th.
+In other Horace Mann Educators news, CEO Marita Zuraitis sold 3,333 shares of the company’s stock in a transaction on Monday, March 15th.
+The shares were sold at an average price of $43.90, for a total value of $146,318.70.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, EVP Matthew P. Sharpe sold 987 shares of the stock in a transaction dated Monday, March 15th.
 The stock was sold at an average price of $43.90, for a total value of $43,329.30.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 8,203 shares of company stock valued at $355,503.
-2.60% of the stock is currently owned by insiders.
+In the last quarter, insiders sold 8,203 shares of company stock worth $355,503.
+2.60% of the stock is owned by corporate insiders.

 Horace Mann Educators Company Profile